Mississippi University for Women: History

 Originally a women's institution, it became a co-educational university in 1982, but men's sports were not introduced until the 2017–18 school year (when the school re-instated its athletic program and joined the USCAA) with baseball, cross country, and soccer; basketball, golf, and tennis began the following year, and track and field the year after.

 The damage from a November 10, 2002, F3 tornado caused MUW to cancel athletic programs until 2017.
 The tornado ripped through the MUW campus, particularly on the southern half of campus.
 Nearly half (26 of 60) buildings on campus were damaged, some heavily; the Edna Pohl gymnasium was leveled.

 In June 2021, MUW was admitted to the SLIAC as a full member to begin play during the 2022–23 academic year.
 MUW became an active Division III member that year.

 Accomplishments

-MUW (then known as Mississippi State College for Women) won the 1971 national championship in women's basketball, defeating West Chester State, 57-55.
+MUW (then known as Mississippi State College for Women) won the 1971 national championship in women's basketball, defeating West Chester State, 57–55.
 In the 1972 AIAW National Basketball Championship, MSCW finished fourth, losing in the semifinals to the legendary Immaculata team.

+In 1971, Mississippi State College for Women won the intercollegiate women's basketball national championship (the third ever held).
+In March 2019, the women's basketball team won the USCAA National Championship after defeating the University of Maine at Fort Kent.